rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-If the name is a blank string, it returns the email address.
+If the name is blank (`nil` or empty string), it returns the email address.

 [`email_address_with_name`]: https://api.rubyonrails.org/classes/ActionMailer/Base.html#method-i-email_address_with_name

 ### Sending Email with Subject Translation

 If you don't pass a subject to the mail method, Action Mailer will try to find it in your translations.
 See the [Internationalization Guide](i18n.html#translations-for-action-mailer-e-mail-subjects) for more.

-### Sending Multipart Emails

-Action Mailer will automatically send multipart emails if you have different
-templates for the same action.
-So, for our `UserMailer` example, if you have
-`welcome_email.text.erb` and `welcome_email.html.erb` in
-`app/views/user_mailer`, Action Mailer will automatically send a multipart email
-with the HTML and text versions setup as different parts.

-The order of the parts getting inserted is determined by the `:parts_order`
-inside of the `ActionMailer::Base.default` method.

 ### Sending Emails without Template Rendering